sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

    your JBoss installation, delete all of its subfolders and files.
 Otherwise, create a new folder `$JBOSS_HOME/standalone/deployments/ROOT.war`.

 2. Unzip the Liferay `.war` file into the `ROOT.war` folder.
+When you're done, you should have the following subfolders and files: `ROOT.war/dtd`, `ROOT.war/errors`, `ROOT.war/html`, `ROOT.war/layouttpl`, `ROOT.war/wap`, `ROOT.war/EB-INF`, `favicon.ico`, and `index.jsp`.

 3. To trigger deployment of `ROOT.war`, create an empty file named `ROOT.war.dodeploy` in  your `$JBOSS_HOME/standalone/deployments/` folder.
-   On startup, JBoss detects the presence of this file and deploys it as a web application.
+   On startup, JBoss detects the presence of this file and deploys `ROOT.war` as a web application.

 4. Remove `eclipselink.jar` from
    `$JBOSS_HOME/standalone/deployments/ROOT.war/WEB-INF/lib` to assure the Hibernate persistence provider is used instead of the one provided in the `eclipselink.jar`.
-Note, JBoss 7.0.2 has a known issue [http://community.jboss.org/thread/169944](http://community.jboss.org/thread/169944) in determining which persistence provider to use.
+Note that JBoss 7.0.2 has a known issue [http://community.jboss.org/thread/169944](http://community.jboss.org/thread/169944) in determining which persistence provider to use.